 5. Optimize your internal links

-One of the ways to let the search engines understand for which keywords you want to rank for, is to use these keywords as the anchor text in your internal links.
+One of the ways to let the search engines understand which keywords you want to rank for is to use these keywords as the anchor text in your internal links.

 This gives a strong clue to search engines that the referenced page is about legal services.